minlanyu/cs243-site/README.md

 - Office hours: Tu 10-11 am, SEC 4.415
 - Teaching fellows: Qianru Lao qianrulao@fas.harvard.edu; Shiji Xin sxin@fas.harvard.edu
 - Prerequisite: This course has no prerequisites.
 Since this course will focus on reading papers on the latest topics in networking, you will need to be able to pick up the relevant background for each topic from textbooks or online materials.
-- Recommended prep: system programming at the level of CS 61 or CS 143 or CS 145.
+- Recommended prep: system programming at the level of CS 61, CS 143, or CS 145.

 ## Infrastructure Notes